Crystal Kelly

-Crystal Kelly (born September 15, 1986) is a professional basketball player who played in the Women's National Basketball Association (WNBA).
+Crystal Kelly (born September 15, 1986) is an American former professional basketball player and current assistant coach for the Kentucky Wildcats women's basketball team.

 High school

 Kelly played for Sacred Heart Academy in Louisville, Kentucky, where she was named a WBCA All-American.
 In addition, Kelly was named the 2004 Kentucky Miss Basketball.
 She participated in the 2004 WBCA High School All-America Game where she scored four points.

 College

 Kelly attended college at Western Kentucky University, where she was a standout basketball player.
 She broke the WKU women's basketball program record for career rebounds, and earned a place in the top 25 career scorers in NCAA Division I women's basketball history by scoring over 2,600 points.
 In her senior year, she led the nation with a 64.8% field goal shooting percentage.
 Kelly was named to the all-Sun Belt Conference team during each of her four collegiate seasons, and was named the 2008 Sun Belt Player of the Year in her senior season.
 She graduated with a bachelor's degree in public relations in 2008.